-Recommendation 1.7: A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its Senior Executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for periodically evaluating the performance of its Senior Executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

 The People and Remuneration Committee (PRC), in accordance with its Charter, reviews the Senior Management performance assessment processes.
 The Executive and Senior Management evaluation process comprises annual financial and non-financial key performance indicators (KPIs), a formal performance evaluation and discussion throughout the year.
 All KPIs for Executives are considered by the PRC and approved by the Board.